“The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown” – H.P. Lovecraft (1927).

 That’s the default first approach to unknowns, but we quickly acclimate to the unknown once we’ve figured it doesn’t harm us.
 That is, we reduce our levels of fear once we learn about the unknown, once it becomes less unknown.
 [Yes, that’s where we’re heading.]

 And according to animal studies, fear levels may also depend on individual genetic traits.
 In these experiments, rats showed lower fear responses to unknowns during early development if their mother had high levels of stress regulation.

 So, the fear of unknowns, such as scientific advances, is a normal response that has allowed humans and other animals to survive through generations.
 So, you don’t fear gene-editing and AI robots per se – they intrigue you.
 Instead, you fear the development of these into something uncontrollable that might extinct us (not the robot waiters, of course).
 Not necessarily harming you personally but your species.
 The unknown and dark future of new things scares you.

 The hierarchical (selfish) reason

 Then, humans became superior to everything.
 Our imposed superiority in nature might partly explain our fears of unknown science and technology, especially if they can collapse our hierarchical structure or advantage.

->

-> What do I mean with that?
+What do I mean by that?
 Well, our superior self-image must have intensified once we began domesticating animals and became farmers.
 “Sit, Fido!!
 Good boy!”
 It developed further with slavery.
-So by now, humans are not part of nature anymore, instead, we play nature like a game of chess.
+So by now, humans are not part of nature anymore.
+Instead, we play nature like a game of chess.

->

-> Now, what happens to that superiority and status if the animals, slaves, or other groups we oppress start outperforming us?
+Now, what happens to that superiority and status if the animals, slaves, or other groups we oppress start outperforming us?